-Hywel Dda University Health Board Swansea Bay University Health Board Carmarthen County Council Swansea Council
+Hywel Dda University Health Board Swansea Bay University Health Board

+Carmarthen County Council Swansea Council

 - Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period is an increase. - Compared with last week, the signal has remained level across the region.
-However, the signal decreased at Garnswilt and Parc-Y-Splott, and increased at Gowerton and Llanelli Coastal. - No indicators were triggered during the last reporting period.
+However, the overall signal change in that period is a decrease. - Compared with last week, the signal has decreased across the region.
+However, the signal increased at Parc-Y-Splott. - No indicators were triggered during the last reporting period. - There was one sample missing from each of the sites in the region.